borisjoffe/btc/README.md

 About
 ---
-Gets BTC:USD prices from Mt Gox, CampBX, and Coinbase Sell/Buy.
+Gets BTC:USD prices from Coinbase, CampBX, and Coinsetter.
 You can also buy bitcoins via Coinbase if an API key is provided.

 Install
 ---